hackclub/winter/clive223.md

 1 x Audio Jack – 3.5mm TRRS (SMD), will be connected to aux cable from raspi module 1 x TPA3116D2 12 to 24V DC Dual Channel 2 x 80W Audio Power Amplifier,amplifier board
-1 x Bluetooth 4.0 CSR8645 Amplifier Board 5W+5W APT-X Stereo Receiver Amp Module- will enable the speaker to work wirelessly 1 x Ambrane Lithium Polymer Stylo Max 50000mAh Power Bank - Blue- i plan on using this as my batterey as it makes use of li poly battries
+1 x Bluetooth 4.0 CSR8645 Amplifier Board 5W+5W APT-X Stereo Receiver Amp Module- will enable the speaker to work wirelessly 1 x Ambrane Lithium Polymer Stylo Max 50000mAh Power Bank - Blue- i plan on using this as my batterey as it makes use of li poly battries and gives same voltage as normal li-poly battries do yet is cheaper and offers more charging ports, power  and same voltage.
+2 x 2 x YLY-2088 400W Treble-Bass Crossover Dual 2-Way Speaker Audio Crossover Module- crosssovers used in speakers will connect the speakers and amplifiers together

 refrances
 https://www.youtube.com/watch?v=Mu_qqW3nwrI